HerrZatacke/gb-printer-web/migration_todos.md

 # Webworker Migration ToDos:

-## Worker/API
-* Remove Pagination from queries which are supposed to return the full set (of hashes)
-* Trigger for cleanup on worker side is missing (after image deletion etc.)

 ## ImageGroups
 * Test moving images to other groups (or root)
 * Test moving groups to other groups (or root)!!